ROCm/ROCR-Runtime/runtime/hsa-runtime/README.md

 function pointer table defined here.
 The table is initialized to point to default definitions, which simply return an appropriate error code.
 If available the extension library is loaded as part of runtime initialization and the table is updated to point into the extension library.
-In this release the standard extensions (image support and finalizer) are implemented in a separate libraries (not open sourced), and can be obtained from the HSA-Runtime-AMD git repository.

 #### C++ Interfaces Classes & Common Functions